danielparks/danielparks-zsh-theme/README.md

 run tests with `run-tests.zsh`, and if you want to see what prompts looks like in various situations, you can run `run-tests.zsh --show-output`.

+## Development status

+I’ll update this as I come up with new ideas or run into problems.
+I use this theme daily, so it’s unlikely to  bit rot.
+I’m open to [suggestions][issues] and [pull requests][prs] if other people find this useful.

 ## License

 This was originally based on [agnoster-zsh-theme][].
 I believe I have replaced